Anjianto/xignature-drive/README.md

 - Just rewrite all project files with new excluded `/.env` file and `/storage` folder.
 These items must be preserved!

 ### Update from 1.7.12 to 1.8
-- Before upload new files to your hosting, log in to VueFileManager as Admin.
+- Before upload new files to your hosting, log in to Xignature Drive as Admin.
 After uploading new files on your webhosting, visit this url `your-domain.com/service/upgrade-database` for upgrading your database.
 - Just rewrite all project files with new, excluded /.env file and /storage folder.
 These items must be preserved!
 - set **QUEUE_CONNECTION** to **database** in your **.env** file
 - Clear cache in your administration panel - Settings / Application / Clear Cache